-This pumpkin pie chia pudding it’s extremely delicious, easy to make, and tastes exactly like pumpkin pie filling.
-Enjoy a super creamy, thick, naturally gluten-free chia pudding with pumpkin and spices.
-It’s also refined-sugar free and low carb nutritious treat that’s perfect for a fall breakfast or snack.
+This pumpkin pie chia pudding is extremely delicious, easy to make, and tastes just like pumpkin pie filling.
+Enjoy a creamy, thick, naturally gluten-free chia pudding flavored with pumpkin and spices.
+It’s also refined-sugar-free, low-carb, and a nutritious treat—perfect for a fall breakfast or snack.

-Fall is my favorite season because I can light up a candle, put a blanket on, and enjoy comforting foods.
-This season, I’m going all in and love everything pumpkin.
+Fall is my favorite season because I can light up a candle, wrap myself in a blanket, and enjoy comforting foods.
+This season, I’m embracing everything pumpkin-related.
 From delicious pumpkin pie, keto pumpkin bread, low carb pumpkin muffins to delicious savory pumpkin soup.

 This nutritious fall chia pudding with pumpkin needs a few basic ingredients.
 It’s super thick because chia seeds can absorb up to 10 times their weight in liquid, and the canned coconut milk makes it incredibly creamy.